spectrocloud/librarium/docs/docs-content/vertex/system-management/account-management/manage-system-accounts.md

 5. Click **Create** to save the new system account.

 6. A message appears confirming the new system account has been created.
-The message contains an activation URL that you can share with the new user to activate their account.
+The message contains an activation URL you can share with the new user to activate their account.
 The new user will be prompted to set a password upon activation.

    :::warning